saberamini/MapReduceTutorial/README.md

 > hdfs dfs -rm -r /output

+Otherwise you need to use different names for the output directory everytime you run a MapReduce job (for example output2, output3 etc)

 If you get an exception error as follows, do not worry about it.
 This is a <a href="https://stackoverflow.com/questions/39351690/got-interruptedexception-while-executing-word-count-mapreduce-job">bug</a> in MapReduce.

 ```